dart-archive/www.dartlang.org/src/site/codelabs/polymer/index.markdown

 [paper elements](http://pub.dartlang.org/packages/paper_elements)),
 or you can build your own.

-A Polymer element is defined in an HTML file (e.g. `codelab_list.html`).
+A Polymer element is defined in an HTML file
+(for example, `codelab_list.html`).
 A Polymer element typically has the following three-part structure:

 * The markup for the element goes inside `<template>` tags.
 * The CSS for the element goes inside `<style>` tags.